 Green & Black's Organic Miniature Bar Collection has everything from cocoa-rich milk chocolate with crunchy butterscotch or roasted almonds to bittersweet dark chocolate with sour cherries or crystallized ginger.

-Don’t forget that nature offers up plenty in the way of fall decorations — think pumpkins, bales of hay, and gourds, which all can be composted when you’re done.
+he Decorations Don't forget that nature offers up plenty in the way of fall decorations -- think pumpkins, bales of hay, and gourds, which all can be composted when you're done.
 When buying pumpkins, look for organic and pesticide-free choices.
 The pumpkin seeds inside can be a good treat for humans and birds alike.
 If you buy a few decorations, try to get things that can be reused from year to year or are easily recycled.
 Set the ambience with soy-based candles and scary music.